 This is a song about two high school sweethearts who got married... eventually.
-Shelly Starks, Nashville recording artist, really helps me bring this story to life.
+Shelly Starks, fellow singer/songwriter and Nashville recording artist, really helps me bring this story to life.

 Tapping into my roots as a jazz guitarist and composer, Sasha Tuck delives a stellar performance on this standard-style song.

-This song tries to explore what I call the human condition of perpetual incompleteness.
+This song is an attempt by me, a musician-philosopher, to explore what I call the human condition of perpetual incompleteness.
 Until it all ends, we are never done.
 Shot at Atelier in the St. Petersburg Warehouse Arts District with funds from an Artist Award grant from St. Petersburg Arts Alliance

 Many consider themselves "risk takers".
 BASE Jumping, sky diving, marriage... all pretty risky, But the greatest risk of all is daring to take the inner journey and find out who we really are.
 A journey too few of us are willing to take.